Edgewell Personal Care (EPC)

 AI Analysis | Feedback

-- Shaving Products: Includes razors, blades, and shave preparations for men and women, with brands such as Schick, Wilkinson Sword, Edge, and Skintimate.
+- Wet Shave Products: Includes razor systems (handles and refillable blades) and disposable razors for men and women under brands like Schick, Wilkinson Sword, Edge, and Skintimate.

 AI Analysis | Feedback

-Edgewell Personal Care (EPC) sells primarily to other companies, specifically a wide variety of retailers and e-commerce platforms that then sell their products to individual consumers.
+Edgewell Personal Care (EPC) sells its branded personal care products primarily to other companies, specifically major retailers and e-commerce platforms, who then sell these products to individual consumers.

 AI Analysis | Feedback